German chancellor Angela Merkel faces last Bundestag question time before election | DW | 23.06.2021

 The regular question and answer sessions in the Bundestag have never led Angela Merkel to lose her calm

-For what is likely to be the last time on Wednesday, German Chancellor Angela Merkel will be confronted in a regular question and answer session with members of the federal parliament, the Bundestag.
+For what is likely to be the last time on Wednesday, German Chancellor Angela Merkel was confronted in a regular question and answer session with members of the federal parliament, the Bundestag.

 It's another "last of" that's being closely watched in Germany as the Merkel era comes to end.
 The hour-long "Chancellor's question time," is held three times a year, and was first introduced at the request of the Social Democrats (SPD) — the junior coalition partners to the conservative Christian Democratic Union (CDU) and Christian Social Union (CSU) — after the 2017 federal elections.